 Who We Are?

+Dingle Lit is a community based non-profit festival that strives to bring the joy of reading and writing to as many people of all ages as possible.
 Dingle Lit is the idea of an enthusiastic volunteer group of book lovers on the Dingle Peninsula.

 Festival Director: Sheila O’Reilly